PromCMS/PromCMS/.changeset/swift-readers-try.md

 "@prom-cms/schema": minor
 ---

-Removes relationship from repeater column type and adds longText and boolean types to repeater
+BREAKING: Removes relationship from repeater column type and adds longText and boolean types to repeater